parse-community/docs/_includes/rest/push-notifications.md

 ## Localizing Push

-Starting parse-server version X.Y.Z, it is possible to localize the push notifications messages according to the _Installation's `localeIdentifier`.
+Starting parse-server version 2.6.1, it is possible to localize the push notifications messages according to the _Installation's `localeIdentifier`.

 <pre><code class="bash">
 curl -X POST \